History of rugby union: Early history

+"Football" as a game was well established by 1803 at Rugby school and by the 1830s, "running in" with the ball in hand was allowed but subject to hacking and "collaring".

 Playing football has been a long tradition in England and versions of football had probably been played at Rugby School for 200 years before three boys published the first set of written rules in 1845.
 The rules had always been determined by the pupils instead of the masters and they were frequently modified with each new intake.
 Rule changes, such as the legality of carrying or running with the ball, were often agreed shortly before the commencement of a game.
 There were thus no formal rules for football during the time that William Webb Ellis was at the school (1816–25) and the story of the boy "who with a fine disregard for the rules of football as played in his time, first took the ball in his arms and ran with it" in 1823 is apocryphal.
 The story first appeared in 1876, some four years after the death of Webb Ellis, and is attributed to a local antiquarian and former Rugbeian Matthew Bloxam.
 Bloxam was not a contemporary of Webb Ellis and vaguely quoted an unnamed person as informing him of the incident that had supposedly happened 53 years earlier.
 The story has been dismissed as unlikely since an official investigation by the Old Rugbeian Society in 1895.
 However, the cup for the Rugby World Cup is named the Webb Ellis trophy in his honour, and a plaque at the school commemorates the "achievement".

 Rugby football has strong claims to the world's first and oldest "football club": the Guy's Hospital Football Club, formed in London in 1843, by old boys from Rugby School.
 Around the English-speaking world, a number of other clubs formed to play games based on the Rugby School rules.
 One of these, Dublin University Football Club, founded in 1854, has arguably become the world's oldest surviving football club in any code.
 The Blackheath Football Club, in London, founded in 1858 is the oldest surviving non-university/school rugby club.
 Cheltenham College 1844, Sherborne School 1846 and Durham School 1850 are the oldest documented school's clubs.
 Francis Crombie and Alexander Crombie introduced rugby into Scotland via Durham School in 1854.
 The first rugby club in Wales was at St David's College, Lampeter, founded in around 1850 by Rowland Williams.